btsimonh/Adeept-rasptank-mods/charging.md

 For self charge, I purchased a simple 2S BMS - it has connections for the three battery connections and a P+/P- pair for input/output.
 Note that once connected to the batteries, this BMS needs to be 'woken' by connecting the charger to the P+/P- connections before it will output any voltage.

 For charging, I'm not after a specifically fast charge, so chose a 1A 2S USB-C input charger.
+Search [DDTCCRUB Lithium Battery Charging Board](https://www.amazon.co.uk/DDTCCRUB-Lithium-Battery-Charging-Protection/dp/B09RGC8QQT/ref=sr_1_3?crid=U8SB6KODSZ8Q&keywords=2s+3a+usb+charger+board&qid=1673183805&sprefix=2s+3a+usb+charger+boar%2Caps%2C71&sr=8-3) - but the 4A version is more appropriate for these batteries, allowing ~2.5A at 8.4 volts - availablle from chinese sites.

-This combined with a magnetic USB-C connector and std USB wallwart will make manual charging simple, if a little slow.
+This combined with a magnetic USB-C connector and std USB wallwart will make manual charging simple, if a little slow (unless you go for the 4A version).

 This may also be 'just enough' to run the RPi3b for extended software development.
 I can always upgrade it later...